-For employees who do not receive Cafeteria Plan Benefits under Section 2.1 above, the County shall contribute 80% of the premium and the employee shall contribute 20% of the premium for the standard PPO or HMO plan options at all tier levels (employee only, employee plus one, employee plus family).
+The County shall contribute 80% of the premium and the employee shall contribute 20% of the premium for the standard PPO or HMO plan options at all tier levels (employee only, employee plus one, employee plus family).
 Standard plans are noted on the County's website.

-For employees electing the buy-up PPO plan option, the County shall contribute at the same coverage level as the standard PPO plan County contribution at all tier levels.
-Employees shall pay the difference between the County contribution and the full rate of the buy-up PPO plan at each coverage level.
+For employees electing the buy-up plan option, the County shall contribute at the same coverage level as the standard PPO plan County contribution at all tier levels.
+Employees shall pay the difference between the County contribution and the full rate of they buy-up PPO plan at each coverage level.